Ph4l4nx/CTF-s-Tools/README.md

 # CTF's Tools

-Repository to index interesting Capture The Flag tools and another stuff.
+Repository to index interesting Capture The Flag tools and other stuff.

 ## Platforms to practice: